Actindo-AG/Documentation/Fulfillment/Integration/01a_Fiege.md

     ![Connection credentials](../../Assets/Screenshots/Fulfillment/Settings/Connections/Fiege/CreateConnectionCredentials.png "[Connection credentials]")

-4. Enter the bearer token as provided by Fiege in *Bearer token (fiegeExport)* field.
+4. Enter the bearer token as provided by Fiege in the *Bearer token (fiegeExport)* field.

 5. Click the [SAVE] button.
     The connection will be established.
 The *Checking credentials...* notice is displayed.
 After a few seconds, the *Loading data...* notice is displayed.